cosmos/sdk-tutorials/academy/3-my-own-chain/game-deadline.md

    Note that `sdkerrors.Wrapf(err, ...)` conveniently returns `nil` if `err` is `nil`.

-3. While you are at it, add this to the `Validate` function:
+3. At the same time, add this to the `Validate` function:

     ```go [https://github.com/cosmos/b9-checkers-academy-draft/blob/game-deadline/x/checkers/types/full_game.go#L57-L62]
     ...